Slicer/Slicer/Docs/user_guide/modules/markups.md

 ## Overview

-This module is used to create and edit markups (fiducial list, line, angle, curve, plane, etc.) and adjust their display properties.
+This module is used to create and edit markups (point list, line, angle, curve, plane, etc.) and adjust their display properties.

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_markups_types.png)